indimail/indimail-mta/README.md

 indimail-mta is the default MTA installed when you install [IndiMail Virtual Domains](https://github.com/mbhangui/indimail-virtualdomains).

 indimail-mta is [FHS 3.0](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard) compliant.
 Components like qmail, ucspi-tcp, demontools have been modified significantly to include features available in all possible patches growing wild.
-All possible hardcoding have been removed. indimail-mta is not tied to a specific directory, uid, gid, control/config file.
+All possible hardcoding have been removed. indimail-mta is not tied to a specific directory, uid, gid or any control/config file.
 Most of these can be changed by setting environment variables.
-Additionally indimail-mta can be configured based on the mail SENDER or RECIPIENT(s).
-Features like DKIM, SRS2, greylisting, DANE have been natively available since many years. ucspi-tcp too has been modifed to handle IPv6 and TLS. daemontools has lot more feature available like running a shutdown script on shutdown, seamlessly run with docker/podman. svscan uses the [/run](http://www.h-online.com/open/news/item/Linux-distributions-to-include-run-directory-1219006.html) filesystem to store state information in the supervise directory.
+Additionally indimail-mta can be configured to be based on the mail SENDER or RECIPIENT(s).
+Features like DKIM, SRS2, greylisting, DANE have been natively available since many years. ucspi-tcp too has been modifed to handle IPv6 and TLS. daemontools has lot more feature available.
+It can execute a shutdown script on shutdown, seamlessly integrate with docker/podman to give you a MTA in a container. svscan uses the [/run](http://www.h-online.com/open/news/item/Linux-distributions-to-include-run-directory-1219006.html) filesystem to store state information in the supervise directory.
 The changes made to ucspi-tcp and daemontools are briefly mentioned [here](https://github.com/mbhangui/indimail-mta/blob/master/ucspi-tcp-x/README.md) and [here](https://github.com/mbhangui/indimail-mta/blob/master/daemontools-x/README.md).
 Other components like serialmail, qmailanalog, dotforward, fastforward, mess822 have been incorporated with minimal changes.
-All common functions used by qmail, daemontools, ucspi-tcp, serialmail, dotforward, fastforward, mess822 have been moved to common library [libqmail](https://github.com/mbhangui/libqmail).
+All common functions used by qmail, daemontools, ucspi-tcp, serialmail, dotforward, fastforward, mess822 have been moved to a common library [libqmail](https://github.com/mbhangui/libqmail).

-indimail-mta, indimail-virtualdomains, libqmail gets installed with man pages.
+indimail-mta, indimail-virtualdomains, libqmail gets installed with man pages for almost all commands and configuration.

 Refer to this [WIKI](https://github.com/mbhangui/indimail-virtualdomains/blob/master/.github/README-indimail.md) for a detailed understanding of Indimail Virtual Domains and indimail-mta.
-Refer to [indimail-mta-INTERNALS](https://github.com/mbhangui/indimail-mta/wiki/IndiMail#indimail-mta-internals) for indimail-mta internals.
+Refer to [indimail-mta-INTERNALS](https://github.com/mbhangui/indimail-mta/wiki/IndiMail#indimail-mta-internals) for indimail-mta internals specifically.

-This document contains instructions for building indimail-mta from source. indimail-mta compiles and runs on all linux distros, Arch Linux, Gentoo, FreeBSD and Mac OS X. Let me know if you want me to try it on any other OS.
+This document contains instructions for building indimail-mta from source. indimail-mta compiles and runs on all linux distros (Fedora, Debian, openSUSE, SLES), Arch Linux, Gentoo, Alpine Linux, FreeBSD and Mac OS X. Let me know if you want it on any other OS not mentioned in this document.
+The correct way to read this document is from top to bottom and follow the instructions serially.
+If you click on any link, you need to come back to this document.

 To install you need to do the following

-# Source Compiling/Linking
+# Building the Source - Compilation and Linking

 The steps below give instructions to build from source.
 If you need to deploy indimail-mta on multiple hosts, it is better to create a set of RPM / Deb binary packages.
 Once generated, the package/packages can be deployed on multiple hosts.
 To generate RPM packages for all components refer to [Create Local Binary Packages](.github/CREATE-Packages.md)

 You can also use docker / podman images to deploy indimail-mta.
-Look at the chapter [Docker / Podman Repository](#docker--podman-containers) below on how to do that.
-The big advantage of using a docker / podman image is you can save your configuration with the `docker commit ..` or `podman commit` to checkpoint your entire build and deploy the exact configuration on multiple hosts.
+Refer to the chapter [Docker / Podman Repository](#docker--podman-containers) below on how to do that.
+The big advantage of using a docker / podman image is that you can save your configuration, with the `docker commit ..` or `podman commit`, to checkpoint your entire build and deploy the exact configuration on multiple hosts.

 Doing a source build can be daunting for many.
 You can always use the pre-built binaries from the DNF / YUM / APT repositories given in the chapter [Binary Builds on OBS](#binary-builds-on-opensuse-build-service) towards the end of this document.
+They have been enabled for 64-bit distributions only.
+But you can clone the repository and tailor the build to your taste.
+You can also install the [openSUSE osc](https://en.opensuse.org/openSUSE:OSC) python package locally on your host and build the binary packages locally using the `osc` command.

 Doing a source build requires you to have all the development packages installed.
 Linux distributions are known to be crazy.
 You will have different package names for different distirbutions. e.g.